1406429350/DINC-Net/README.md

 #####   The trained model and denoising example for cardiopulmonary auscultation enhancement

-  paper : Cardiopulmonary Auscultation Enhancement with a Two-Stage Noise Cancellation Approach
+  Paper : Cardiopulmonary Auscultation Enhancement with a Two-Stage Noise Cancellation Approach

 ### Requirement